 This leaves room for mistakes since they don't always understand best practices for your industry.
 On top of that, many specialists tend to charge higher rates because they offer better quality and support.

-Here are four different kinds of designers – ranging from freelancers to full-service companies – that can help give your next creative challenge its due.
-Read more to learn how to choose the type of designer that's perfect for you!
+Here are four different kinds of designers – from freelancers to full-service companies – that can help give your next creative challenge its due.
+Read more to learn how to choose the type of graphic design service perfect for you!

 These guys typically have a limited skill set, but they're great for smaller jobs.
 Freelancers usually don't hold contracts or sign legal agreements, so expect high turnover rates and low salaries.

 They also can be challenging to reach (especially overseas) and won't necessarily provide references or testimonials.
-However, these factors make them especially affordable compared to other options like hiring a professional agency.
+However, these factors make them affordable compared to other options, like hiring a professional agency.

 Pros: Freelancers can deliver results quickly without needing approval processes.
 In addition, the cost can vary greatly depending on your needs.
 For example, a £500 job could quickly become a £5,000 contract.
 Some freelancers even offer discounts based on the volume of orders.

 Cons: Since they don't operate as businesses, they can struggle managing budgets and timelines.
-Also, since freelance workers are self-employed, they're responsible for meeting deadlines and producing quality products.
+Also, freelance workers are self-employed and responsible for meeting deadlines and producing quality products.
 There's no guarantee that they'll meet those goals.
 Finally, they may not produce long-lasting relationships with clients.

 In short, freelancing has pros and cons.
 Use caution before signing away control over your designs to a random person online.
 But if you need quick results, it's worth considering!